eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 except one H-Vertical Threshold, all "Settings For Color Filter "except for one Sum Multiple Color Diff.

-*) (OLD) ""After Second Filtration" is the resulting image as a result secondary image processing (processing applied to the image resulting from "After First Filtration"), the result of processing affect all the "Settings for Linear Filtering", all "Settings for Points Color Borders", all "Settings for Color Filter" except one Sum Color Diff.
+*) (OLD) ""After Second Filtration" is the resulting image as a result secondary image processing (processing applied to the image resulting from "After First Filtration"), result of processing affects all the "Settings for Linear Filtering", all "Settings for Points Color Borders", all "Settings for Color Filter" except one Sum Color Diff.

 #######################################################################################
 Quick Start Guide
 #######################################################################################

 How to use without deep details:
 1) Click in menu "File->Open Video" (any variant)
 2) Check boundary box in "Video Box" where most subs will appear (for that you can move split lines in it): by default it is whole video.
 It is recommended to reduce area for search for getting less wrong detections and less timings splits.
-3) Check what horizontal alignment subtitles has on video relatively to selected boundary box "Center/Left/Right/Any" and set related value in "Text Alignment" property in "Settings" tab.
+3) Check what horizontal alignment subtitles has on video relatively to selected boundary box "Center/Left/Right/Any" and set related value in "Text Alignment" property in "Settings" tab page.
 Center - is in most case, so it set by default.
 4) It is strongly recommended to use "Use Filter Colors" but you can skip this step.
 For this you need: